Kai Havertz: Senior

+On 21 May 2026, Havertz was named in Germany's 26-man squad for the 2026 FIFA World Cup.
+On 14 June 2026, he was named player of the match after scoring two of seven goals in Germany's opening match win against Curaçao.
+His goal marked Germany's 239th goal in World Cups, surpassing Brazil as the national team with most goals scored in World Cup history.
+On 29 June 2026, he scored his 25th goal for the national team, equalizing the Round of 32 match at 1–1 against Paraguay.
+However in the subsequent penalty shoot-out, Havertz took the first penalty, which was saved by Orlando Gill, and the Germans would go on to lose 4–3, the team's first loss on penalties at the World Cup.

 Player profile

 Style of play

-Havertz has been described as a technically gifted, two-footed attacking midfielder who is comfortable with the ball on either foot and adept with his head.
-During his formative years, his style of play drew early comparisons to compatriot Mesut Özil, with Havertz himself stating that Özil was a player he looked up to.
-By the age of 19, and following numerous impressive performances in the Bundesliga, further comparisons had been drawn between Havertz and former Leverkusen players such as Michael Ballack and Toni Kroos and some began describing him as a combination of all three and an Alleskönner – a player who can do everything.
+Havertz has been described as a technically gifted, two-footed attacking midfielder who possesses refined control and passing skills.
+During his formative years, his style of play drew comparisons to compatriot Mesut Özil, with Havertz himself stating that Özil was a player he looked up to.
+By the age of 19, following numerous impressive performances in the Bundesliga, further comparisons had been drawn between Havertz and former Leverkusen players such as Michael Ballack and Toni Kroos, with some describing him as a combination of all three and an Alleskönner – a player capable of doing everything.
+Ralf Rangnick praising his positional fluidity, technical versatility as a "nine-and-a-half," and spatial awareness, likened Havertz to Johan Cruyff.

-Havertz has also been compared with Thomas Müller, as they both have the talent for finding spaces in congested areas and making the right runs, although Havertz has been described as a more elegant and skilful player than Müller.
-Havertz prefers the false nine role, which he played at Chelsea.
-However, during the 2021–22 season, he had no specific position and was experimented in different positions, though his best streak came when he played centrally as a forward/false nine, roles that he is very familiar with.
+Havertz has also been compared to Thomas Müller, as both players have a knack for finding space in congested areas and making intelligent attacking runs, though Havertz has been described as the more elegant and skillful player.
+Havertz prefers the false nine role, which he played primarily at Chelsea.
+After his move to Arsenal, Havertz was initially deployed as a left-sided mezzala, but was increasingly utilized as a striker due to his link-up play, pressing ability, and aerial presence.

 Personal life

-Havertz has been in a relationship with German model and social media influencer Sophia Weber since 2018.
-The couple announced their engagement in July 2023 and wedded on 18 July the following year.
+Havertz has been in a relationship with Sophia Weber since 2018.
+The couple announced their engagement in July 2023 and were married on 18 July the following year.
 Their first child, a son, was born in March 2025.

-Havertz is a fan of Toni Kroos, his former teammate from the Germany national team, former Barcelona players Ronaldinho and Andres Iniesta, and former Real Madrid players Zinedine Zidane and Kaká.